 6 sigma: too much and not enough

 In the 6 sigma approach, a process that has specification limits outside of 6 sigma produces virtually “zero defects” (in itself a statistical hallucination), but no mention is made of whether a process is in or out of statistical control.
 Based on the assumption that in time any process changes its behaviour in respect with the short-term, an “empirical limit” of 1.5 sigma is introduced to keep account of this change.
-In other words, a process that contains, in the short term, the interval of 6 sigma within the specification limits, in the long term will only have an interval of 4.5 sigma.
+In other words, a process that contains, in the short term, the interval of plus or minus 6 sigma within the specification limits, in the long term will only have an interval of plus or minus 4.5 sigma.

 This assumption “eliminates” the problem of non-predictability, using the interval of 1.5 sigma as a buffer.
 The assumption made by the 6 sigma approach is that, after a while, all processes operate within this interval.